 Walnut Creek is home to a variety of non-profit entities that provide valuable services and programs to our community.
-Join us the 2nd Saturday of each month to go behind the scenes at some of our local non-profits with the return of the “2nd Saturday Spotlight.”
+We hope you were among the hundreds of people who joined the Mayor on the 2nd Saturday of each month to go behind the scenes at some of our local non-profits with tours and presentations.

 MARCH: Meals on Wheels and Walnut Creek Senior Services

 You have probably heard of "Meals on Wheels," but do you know what it takes to operate an organization that serves nearly 10,000 residents throughout Contra Costa County each year?
 Participants in March's 2nd Saturday Spotlight got a glimpse of the enormous amount of work that goes into coordinating meal preparation and delivery, as well as other programs managed by Meals on Wheels Diablo Region.
 Thank you to those who joined us for our "virtual" walk of the neighborhood, followed by a visit to The Arroyo.

 Dozens of Walnut Creek residents were treated to a backstage tour of the Lesher Center, finding out what it takes to put on a production of any size and type.
 Thank you to the Lesher Center staff for a wonderful opportunity.
 Participants also got a chance to visit the Bedford Gallery.